ShawalFarrukh/Final-Project-Ecommerce_App/README.md

 #### Requirements.txt
 Contains all the things required in order to set up my project, which can be installed with the command pip install.
 My requirements.txt initially included many packages because it was generated using pip freeze inside a virtual environment that contained preinstalled libraries from GitHub Codespaces.
 However, I later decided to reduce the clutter and only include the actual things required, which are just Flask, Flask-Session, and Werkzeug (For my password hashing, etc.)
+#### Static/img
-## Static/img: Contains the product images for my store
+Contains the product images for my store
+#### Styles.css
-## Styles.css: Custom CSS which contains a product-img class used for standardizing my product images.
+Custom CSS which contains a product-img class used for standardizing my product images.

+#### Db/app.db
-## Db/app.db: Contains my SQLite database
+Contains my SQLite database
+#### DB/Schema.sql
-## DB/Schema.sql: Contains commands to create my tables
+Contains commands to create my tables
+#### Db/seed.sql
-## Db/seed.sql: Contains Seed data to populate my tables and website
+Contains Seed data to populate my tables and website

+#### Templates
-## Templates: Contains all my HTML templates.
+Contains all my HTML templates.
 One thing to note is that throughout my templates, i use url_for for things such as route URLs or images in case the URL is changed in the future.
-#### Installation: Instructions on how to set up and run your project.
+#### Installation
 If running on a local machine;
 Pip install -r  requirements.txt
 Flask run